jonnonz1/nz-statute-book/acts/public/1986/environment-act-1986.md

 ### 19 Power to obtain information
 (1) The Commissioner may from time to time require any person who in the Commissioner's opinion is able to give any information relating to any matter which is being investigated or inquired into by the Commissioner to furnish to the Commissioner any such information and to produce any documents or papers or things which in the Commissioner's opinion relate to any such matter and which may be in the possession or under the control of that person.
 (2) The Commissioner may summon before the Commissioner and examine on oath any person who in the Commissioner's opinion is able to give any such information, and for that purpose may administer an oath.
 Every such examination by the Commissioner shall be deemed to be a judicial proceeding within the meaning of section 108 of the Crimes Act 1961 (which relates to perjury).
-(3) Any person who is bound by the provisions of any enactment (other than the State Sector Act 1988 and the Official Information Act 1982) to maintain secrecy in relation to any matter or not to disclose any matter shall not be required to—if compliance with the requirement would be in breach of the obligation of secrecy or non-disclosure.
+(3) Any person who is bound by the provisions of any enactment (other than the Public Service Act 2020 and the Official Information Act 1982) to maintain secrecy in relation to any matter or not to disclose any matter shall not be required to—if compliance with the requirement would be in breach of the obligation of secrecy or non-disclosure.
   (a) supply any information to the Commissioner; or (b) answer any question put by the Commissioner; or (c) produce any document, paper, or thing to the Commissioner—